 The entry of Uber into the London PHV market and the way it has transformed it, has given impetus to the calls for reform.
 There are some who believe that the advent of Uber and other smartphone app-based technologies is a chance to completely rethink what the industry should look like going forward as a consumer-led, deregulated system where the differences between taxis and PHVs disappear.
 Others, while welcoming some of the benefits from these app-led providers in terms of consumer choice, caution against unleashing a ‘free for all’ and are calling for better regulation, standardisation across the country and more powers for local licensing authorities to cap PHV numbers and prevent cross-border hiring.

 Reports by the All Party Parliamentary Group on taxis, the Urban Transport Group, the Institute for Economic Affairs and others followed the work of the Law Commission and led to differing conclusions and recommendations for the future.
-These are discussed in the substance of this paper.
+In July 2017 in response to these reports and the changing industry particularly in and around London, the Government set up a working group to consider regulatory issues and remedies for the industry.
+This ‘Task and Finish Group’ reported in September 2018, recommending national licensing standards, limits on cross-border working, powers to cap licenses under certain circumstances and higher safeguarding standards.
+These reports and their recommendations are discussed in the substance of this paper.

 Please note that this paper does not look at the wider implications of the ‘gig economy’ and the employment rights and other issues which have been raised with regards to app-based operators like Uber.
 For an overview of some of these issues, see the Library’s Second Reading blog, “Employment rights in the gig economy”, 26 June 2017.
 More generally, further information on roads- and traffic-related issues can be found on the Roads Briefings Page of the Parliament website.